To avoid being locked in the cemetery, please note the gate closing hours:

 All still and motion photography productions are responsible for providing their own generators to power their shoots and for any additionally required equipment and supplies.

 Due to the age and nature of our monuments, grave rubbings of any kind are prohibited.
-If you are a researcher or a family descensdant and would like to learn more about a certain monument or inscription, please contact the main office.
+If you are a researcher or a family descendant and would like to learn more about a certain monument or inscription, please contact the office staff at 215-228-8200.